‘FIX: There is no internet connection, there is something wrong with the proxy server’

 It’s easy to apply Murphy’s Law to all kinds of technology and computing.
 For example, the internet connection failures that are common in the web browser.
-Everything is properly connected, you’ve just played videos on YouTube or scrolled trough Facebook’s news feed when suddenly, an error appears.
+Everything is properly connected, you’ve just played videos on YouTube or scrolled through Facebook’s news feed when suddenly, an error appears.

 By default, you’re prompted with a message that informs you about issues caused by the proxy server.
 Even though you’re not using one.
 So, you’re stuck watching at your screen that was showing your favorite content just a second ago.